 When it comes to managing your business finances, banks aren’t your only option.
-There are plenty of financial institutions and cash management services from which to choose.
+There are plenty of financial institutions and cash management services to choose.

 Cash management accounts (CMAs) are an all-in-one alternative to traditional bank accounts.
-CMAs are online accounts that provide services similar to checking, savings, and investment accounts.
+CMAs are online accounts that provide services similar to transaction, savings and investment accounts.
 Typically, CMAs offer high interest rates for savings accounts, lower fees than traditional banks, and business lines of credit.

-Business owners looking to simplify their finance management could benefit from a CMA.
-With some CMAs, you can conduct all your business transactions from a single account.
-You won’t have to use separate accounts for separate functions.
-But a CMA can have its drawbacks.
-Because CMAs are online-exclusive, you won’t get face-to-face customer service or the option to visit a physical branch.
+Business owners looking to simplify their finance management can benefit from a CMA.
+With a CMA, you can conduct all your business transactions from a single account.
+You don’t have to use separate accounts for separate functions.
+But a CMA has its drawbacks: because CMAs are online-exclusive, you don’t get face-to-face customer service or the option to visit a physical branch.
 Additionally, banks and credit unions might offer higher interest rates on savings accounts.

-Determine if a traditional checking account, online checking account, or CMA is the right fit for your business.
+Determine if a traditional transaction account, online transaction account or CMA is the right fit for your business.
 Narrowing down the type of account you’re looking for will help you find the right service provider.

-Finally, make sure your new account integrates seamlessly with your accounting software to streamline your bookkeeping and organize your expenses.
+Finally, make sure your new account integrates seamlessly with your accounting software to streamline your bookkeeping and organise your expenses.

 What information is required to open a business bank account?

 Opening a bank account of any type requires some personal information, and a business bank account is no different.
-Here’s some of the common information you may need:
+Here’s what you’ll need:

-- The legal name of your business as it appears on documents filed with your province, territory or the CRA.
-If you’re a sole proprietor, you may need a “fictitious business name” certificate or a “doing business as” (DBA) [also called “operating as” (O/A)] certificate.
+- The legal name of your business as it appears on documents filed with your state or the ATO.

-- Your Business Number (if you’re a partnership or a n LLC or corporation).
+- Your tax file number (TFN) (if you’re a proprietary limited company, private proprietary company or corporation).
 The bank will use this tax identification number to ensure your business is legitimate.

 - Basic contact information, including your company phone number, website, and email address.